tknerr/chef-tlc-workflow/README.md

 Finally, it ensures a consistent gem set by declaring all the gems we use in our workflow in its own gemspec, i.e. `chef-tlc-workflow` is the only gem you need to depend on - everything else (like vagrant, mcloud, etc..) comes in as transitive dependencies.

+## Terminology

+* **infrastructure** is a Chef-Repo like structure which describes the nodes that are part of it and which services are to be installed on these nodes via *top-level cookbooks*
+* **deployment environments** are separate subdirectories within an *infrastructure* which represent the different environments (e.g. cloud, local or managed server) these services are deployed to
+* **top-level cookbooks** are the top-level cookbooks that fully configure a node by combining a set of *dependent cookbooks*, configuring them appropriately and locking them at a specific version.
+* **dependent cookbooks** are the finer-grained, reusable and flexible cookbooks that you typically leverage for building high-level services in terms of *top-level cookbooks*

 ## Installation

 Add this line to your application's Gemfile: